 These measurements show how the changes of pH and counter-ion can induce collapse and cross-link the film, and the results give insight into how the polymer brush conformation responds to ambient pH and counter-ion size.

-Read more about how to characterize polymer layer swelling, crosslinking and collapse in our application note.
+Read more about how to characterize polymer layer swelling, crosslinking and collapse in our application note below.

 1. H-S Lee, et al., J. Mater.
 Chem., 22, 19605, 2012